 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 Pregnancy and contraception

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for 7 months afterwards.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 7 months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.